-Although it’s not as easy to set up, Bluetooth is just so much easier to use than wireless RF.
-You can pair Bluetooth accessories with several different devices at once, and switch back and forth at any time.
+Although it’s not as easy to set up, Bluetooth is much easier to use than wireless RF.
+You can pair Bluetooth accessories with several devices simultaneously and switch back and forth anytime.

-Because there’s no wireless received to plug in, you don’t need to waste one of your USB ports.
+Because there’s no wireless receiver to plug in, you don’t need to waste one of your USB ports.

-Bluetooth doesn’t require line-of-sight, which means no more pointing your remote control directly at your FireStick in order to get it to work.
-You can also hide your FireTV behind the TV or inside your entertainment center.
+Bluetooth doesn’t require line-of-sight, so no more pointing your remote control directly at your FireStick to get it to work.
+You can hide your FireTV behind the TV or inside your entertainment center.

-Most importantly, Amazon eliminated the USB port with the FireTV dongle, back in 2017.
+Most importantly, Amazon eliminated the USB port with the FireTV dongle in 2017.
 If you have any of the newer FireTV and FireStick models, which is likely, you don’t even have the choice to use a wireless RF keyboard.

 How to Connect a Bluetooth Keyboard on FireTV & FireStick

-As I mentioned earlier, Amazon changed the interface for all FireTV devices at the end of 2020.
-The new layout is optional, so you don’t have to update if you don’t want to.
+As I mentioned, Amazon changed the interface for all FireTV devices at the end of 2020.
+The new layout is optional, so you don’t have to update it if you don’t want to.

 To get started, put the keyboard or remote in Bluetooth pairing mode.
 This is going to be different, depending on what device you have.

-In most instances, there is a button combination or long-press that will do this.
-But this is the one place where you’ll need to check the documentation for your keyboard for specific instructions
+In most instances, a button combination or long-press will do this.
+But this is the one place where you’ll need to check the documentation for your keyboard for specific instructions.

 1. Go into the Settings Menu on your FireStick.